Ahmed39-wq/Ahmed39-wq/README.md

 - 👋 Hi, I’m Ahmed
-- 👀 I’m interested in learning how to code
+- 👀 I’m interested in developing websites
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning to be a frontend developer
-- 💞️ I’m looking to collaborate on this dateX project
 - 📫 How to reach me ...0501145100

 <!---